idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 ```
   JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
-1097914      Main validate jcollier  R       0:13      1 slwrk-008
+1281331      Main validate jcollier  R       0:13      1 slwrk-121
 ```

-We can see the job with name `validate` was submitted to SLURM worker node 8, amongst a number of jobs in the main partition, the JupyterSpawner partition, and possible other partitions.
+We can see the job with name `validate` was submitted to SLURM worker node 121, amongst a number of jobs in the Main partition, the Jupyter Spawner partition, and possible other partitions.
 Your job may list `(Priority)`, which means it is too low a priority to be run at this point, or `(Resources)`, which means it is waiting for resources to be made available.

-*NOTE: You can view just your jobs with `squeue -u your_username`, an individual job with `squeue -j 1097914`, and just the jobs in the main partition with `squeue -p Main`.
+*NOTE: You can view just your jobs with `squeue -u your_username`, an individual job with `squeue -j 1281331`, and just the jobs in the main partition with `squeue -p Main`.
 You can view which nodes are allocated, which are idle, which are mixed (i.e. partially allocated), and which are down in the main partition with `sinfo -p Main`.
-Often it is good idea to check this before selecting your SLURM parameters.*
+Often it is good idea to check this before selecting your SLURM parameters.
+More more information: see [docs](URL-here)*

 ##### 8. View `partition.sbatch`, which has the following contents:

 ```
 #!/bin/bash
+#SBATCH --account=b03-idia-ag
-#SBATCH --nodes=2
+#SBATCH --nodes=1
-#SBATCH --ntasks-per-node=4
+#SBATCH --ntasks-per-node=8
-#SBATCH --cpus-per-task=1
+#SBATCH --cpus-per-task=2
 #SBATCH --mem=236GB
 #SBATCH --job-name=partition
-#SBATCH --distribution=plane=2
+#SBATCH --distribution=plane=1
-#SBATCH --output=logs/partition-%j.out
+#SBATCH --output=logs/%x-%j.out
-#SBATCH --error=logs/partition-%j.err
+#SBATCH --error=logs/%x-%j.err
 #SBATCH --partition=Main
 #SBATCH --time=12:00:00

+export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK
-export OMP_NUM_THREADS=1
+export OMPI_MCA_btl_tcp_if_exclude='192.168.100.0/24'

-/idia/software/pipelines/casa-prerelease-5.3.0-115.el7/bin/mpicasa singularity exec /idia/software/pipelines/casameer-5.4.1.xvfb.simg  casa --nologger --nogui --logfile logs/partition-${SLURM_JOB_ID}.casa -c /idia/software/pipelines/master/processMeerKAT/cal_scripts/partition.py --config .config.tmp
+/idia/software/pipelines/casa-pipeline-release-5.6.1-8.el7/bin/mpicasa singularity exec /idia/software/containers/casa-stable-5.6.2-2.simg  casa --nologger --nogui --logfile logs/${SLURM_JOB_NAME}-${SLURM_JOB_ID}.casa -c /users/jcollier/Scripts/pipelines/processMeerKAT/cal_scripts/partition.py --config .config.tmp
 ```

 Here we see the same default SLURM parameters for threadsafe tasks, as discussed in [section 3](#3-view-the-config-file-created-which-has-the-following-contents).
 We now use mpicasa as the mpi wrapper, since we are calling a threadsafe script `partition.py`, which calls CASA task `partition`, which partitions the data into several sub measurement sets (sub-MSs - see [section 10 below](#10-view-the-contents-of-1491550051mms)) and selects only frequencies specified by your spectral window with parameter `spw` in your config file.